 Ironically, according to several sources, including CNN, Russian Dressing originated in New Hampshire, not Russia.
 The dressing was invented by a grocer by the name of James E. Colburn.
 He created it as a spread and sold it to retailers and hotels throughout the United States.
 He was not Russian, but it is said he liked to use the dressing on a Russian salad, giving it the name “Russian” dressing.

-How to Use Russian Dressing
+How to Use this Dressing

 - Dip potato chips into it.
 Or pretzels, or tortilla chips, or fries…it all works!